 Oca tubers do contain oxalic acid they will have lemony acidic taste to them when they are freshly harvest.
 It’s the same taste as rhubarb and sorrel leaves as they contain oxalic acid.
 Leave them expose to sunlight the flavours will be come sweeter and more enhance.

-For fabric dyeing the leaves of oca tubers can be use as natural mordant due to the oxalic acid content.
-However it is not use very often as it is not easy to get hold of oca tubers.
+For fabric dyeing, the leaves of oca tubers can be used as natural mordant due to the oxalic acid content.
+However, it is not used very often as it is not easy to get hold of oca tubers.

-Oca tubers are good to use like potatoes but with a flavour of green apples.
+Oca tubers are good to use like potatoes but with a flavor of green apples.